studentcoursera/08_machine_learning/project/machine_learning_project_final.md

 The only factor variable is classe, others are all predictor variables which are continuous variables.
 We are using only raw measurements for building this algorithm.
 [For code and details, refer to Appendix C.]

 ### EDA
 To understand the predictor variables, the data patterns, exploratory data analysis was conducted.

+The summary of data is provided in Appedix D, section data.

 From the plot of accel scatterplot matrix [Appendix D. section "plot"], it is evident that the data is not linear, thus, we cannot process linear models for machine learning.
 Similar to accel scatter plot, there are scatter plots for gyros and magnet (which was peformed outside this project).
 [For code and details, refer to Appendix D.]

 One interesting patter noticed during EDA, refer to Appendix L, if intereseted.